himanshu31shr/labelMerger/memory-bank/progress.md

 - The PDF Category Sorting & Firebase Storage feature was successfully completed with the addition of multiple file upload support
 - The feature has been fully documented, reflected upon, and archived
-- The next feature (PDF Auto-Deletion) will build upon the storage functionality
+- Awaiting assignment of the next feature priority
 - We should consider user feedback on the multiple file upload feature for future enhancements

 ---

-*To begin work on the PDF Auto-Deletion feature, please enter VAN Mode.*
+*Awaiting next feature assignment.
+Enter VAN Mode when ready to begin next task.*